Data & Statistics

-The Robert Wood Johnson Foundation and the University of Wisconsin’s Population Health Institute have released the sixth annual County Health Rankings.
+The Robert Wood Johnson Foundation and the University of Wisconsin’s Population Health Institute have released the seventh annual County Health Rankings.
 An easy-to-use snapshot, the Rankings reveal the overall health of nearly every county in the nation.
-It allows each state to see how people from one county to another compare on a range of factors to housing to transportation to community safety and offers ways to take action to promote lifelong health and ensure that every community is a healthy place to live, learn, work, and play.
+The Rankings provide local-level data that allows each county to compare with the other counties in their state on a range of factors that influence health—jobs, education, housing, community safety, diet and exercise, and other areas to ensure that every community is a healthy place to live, learn, work, and play.

 Learn more at www.countyhealthrankings.org.